hmZa-Sfyn/Quacko/docs/README.md

 ## About regular expression

-In magpie, regard to regular expression, you could use:
+In quacko, regard to regular expression, you could use:

 * Regular expression literal
 * 'regexp' module